import numpy as np

 (-100.0, 100.0)

-The gamma function and the Gaussian distribution¶
+The Gamma function and the Gaussian distribution¶

 Consider the integral $I_0 = \int_{-\infty}^{\infty} e^{-a x^2} dx$.
 We can integrate by considering first the integral $I_0^2 = \int_{-\infty}^\infty e^{a(x^2 + y^2)} dx dy$ and changing to polar coordinates, $I_0^2 = \int_0^{\infty} \int_0^{2\pi} e^{-ar^2} rdrd\phi = \pi/a $ $\implies I_0 = \sqrt{\pi/a}$.